NEWS & EVENTS

 Our growing circle completed five years of meditation in Woodford at the end of 2016.

-In March 2017 we will move to a larger meditation space, with better facilities at Lawson.
+In 2017 we moved to a larger meditation space, with better facilities at Hazelbrook.

 Our long group meditations are held on the 2nd and 4th Saturdays from 2.00 to 4.00 pm and SRF devotees are welcome to join us.